 The President has the authority to activate the COOP.
 The appropriate campus dean has the authority to activate the plan in the absence of the President.
 The decision to activate the plan should be based on an assessment of the business interruption incident, including any physical impairment to the College's physical facilities.

 5.3 Crisis Management Team

-The Crisis Management Team (CMT) is made up of members of the Administrative Council of the College.
-The CMT has the following roles and responsibilities:
+The Crisis Management Team (CMT) is made up of members of the following: